Text Box:

 Description automatically generated

-o Example notebook for the NXCALS project
+o Notebook for the NXCALS project (data extraction)

 Bonus material